Density matrix: Wigner functions and classical analogies

 where $H(x,p)$ is the Hamiltonian, and $\{\{\cdot,\cdot\}\}$ is the Moyal bracket, the transform of the quantum commutator.

 The evolution equation for the Wigner function is then analogous to that of its classical limit, the Liouville equation of classical physics.
-In the limit of vanishing Planck's constant $\hbar$, $W(x,p,t)$ reduces to the classical Liouville probability density function in phase space.
+In the limit of a vanishing Planck constant $\hbar$, $W(x,p,t)$ reduces to the classical Liouville probability density function in phase space.

 Example applications

 Density matrices are a basic tool of quantum mechanics, and appear at least occasionally in almost any type of quantum-mechanical calculation.
 Some specific examples where density matrices are especially helpful and common are as follows: